PirosB3/Paragraph-Farcaster-xposter/README.md

      ```

 3. **Build the Application**
-   - Compile the TypeScript code into JavaScript for execution:
+   - Compile the TypeScript code into JavaScript for execution (we use Node v20.5.1):
      ```bash
      yarn build
      ```